DFEAGILEDEVOPS/MTC/docs/messaging/check-submission/readme.md

 The submitted check payload is compressed before sending.
 Once received it is hydrated for validation and marking.

+An example payload schema can be found [here](./check-payload.json)

 ## Pupil Events

 | Event Name | Description |